aswincv/chatbot-django/README.rst

 TODO
 ====

-in jinja buttons needs to be added(DUMP-FAT-STUPID- related to jquery), now we have to write any keyword then only we will get response
+in jinja buttons needs to be added(DUMP-FAT-STUPID- related to jquery), now we have to write keyword then only we will get response

 MultiChat